How to Become an Orthopedic Nurse Practitioner

 6. Become a Certified Orthopedic Nurse Practitioner

-After completing an APRN master’s degree and amassing enough clinical hours working with orthopedic patients, you’ll be eligible to take an exam from the Orthopedic Nurses Certification Board to get certified as an Orthopedic Nurse Practitioner (ONP-C).
+After completing an APRN master’s degree and amassing enough clinical hours working with orthopedic patients, you’ll be qualified to take an exam from the Orthopedic Nurses Certification Board to get certified as an Orthopedic Nurse Practitioner (ONP-C).
 This highly respected credential is one of the best ways to prove to employers and patients alike that you’re more than adequately trained to handle all types of orthopedic issues with minimal oversight.
 ONP-C certifications are valid for five full years before requiring renewal.

 Orthopedic Nurse Practitioner Salary